awsdocs/amazon-redshift-developer-guide/doc_source/cm-c-defining-query-queues.md

-# Defining Query Queues<a name="cm-c-defining-query-queues"></a>
+# Implementing Manual WLM<a name="cm-c-defining-query-queues"></a>

+With manual WLM, you can manage system performance and your users' experience by modifying your WLM configuration to create separate queues for the long\-running queries and the short\-running queries\.

 When users run queries in Amazon Redshift, the queries are routed to query queues\.
 Each query queue contains a number of query slots\.
 Each queue is allocated a portion of the cluster's available memory\.
 A queue's memory is divided among the queue's query slots\.
 You can enable Amazon Redshift to manage query concurrency with automatic WLM\.
-For more information, see [Automatic Workload Management \(WLM\)](automatic-wlm.md)\.
+For more information, see [Implementing Automatic WLM](automatic-wlm.md)\.

-Or, you can configure WLM properties for each query queue to specify the way that memory is allocated among slots and how queries can be routed to specific queues at run time\.
+Or you can configure WLM properties for each query queue\.
+You do so to specify the way that memory is allocated among slots and how queries can be routed to specific queues at run\.
 You can also configure WLM properties to cancel long\-running queries\.
 In addition, you can use the `wlm_query_slot_count` parameter, which is separate from the WLM properties\.
 This parameter can temporarily enable queries to use more memory by allocating multiple slots\.

 By default, Amazon Redshift configures the following query queues:
 +  **One superuser queue**